RaihanulHaque/diet-engine/README.md

 # Diet Engine

-This repository contains the code for the Diet Engine project, which includes training and inference scripts for a YOLO-based object detection model.
-The project is designed to detect and classify various food items in images and videos.
+This repository contains the code for the Diet Engine project, which includes training and inference scripts for a YOLO-based custom finetuned object detection model on a customised dataset.
+The project is designed to detect and classify various food items with calories in images and videos.

 ## Table of Contents
 - [Installation](#installation)